thesovereignrepo/The-Sovereign-Repository/01-Desktop/01-Beginner/Mac.md

 6. Go to `System Preferences` > `System Preferences` > `Network` > `Bluetooth`

 7. If you aren’t using Bluetooth, or if you’re near an area you don’t trust, then turn it off.
 This decreases your computer’s discoverability and adds an extra layer of privacy.

+8. If you don't need to use an Apple account, then Apple won't have everything you do tied to it.
+Instead of the App Store, use the internet and/or [Homebrew](https://brew.sh/) to find, download, and update apps.
+You can use [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) to block Apple phoning home which apps you open, among other data.

+*Note: sometimes Apple prevents you from opening apps that aren't from the App Store, saying the app is damaged.
+To bypass this, follow [this guide](https://howtogeek.com/803598/app-is-damaged-and-cant-be-opened/) to remove the quarantine flag.
+You may have to do this after each major Mac update.*

+9. Consider enabling [Lockdown Mode](https://support.apple.com/en-us/105120).
+It increases the security and privacy of your Mac by disabling certain features, most of which you don't need if you aren't using an Apple account anyways.

 <br/>